-My name is Alex Leavitt, and I'm an Internet and media researcher.
-I live in Los Angeles, and I'm 25 years old.
+My name is Alex Leavitt, and I'm a social scientist and internet researcher.
+I live in Los Angeles.

 Previously, I worked with danah boyd at Microsoft Research New England.
 Before that, I was a researcher in the Comparative Media Studies department at MIT, where I worked on the Convergence Culture Consortium project.